-Our consolidated net loss, adjusted for \$385.7 million of non-cash items, provided positive cash flows of \$361.4 million during 2013.
-Our consolidated net loss, adjusted for \$481.0 million of non-cash items, provided positive cash flows of \$321.8 million during 2012.
-Cash provided by operating activities during 2013 was \$414.6 million compared to \$355.1 million during 2012.
-Cash paid for interest was \$34.5 million lower during 2013 compared to 2012 primarily due to the repurchase of the \$2,500.0 million aggregate principal amount of Existing CCWH Senior Notes using the proceeds from the issuance of the \$2,725.0 million aggregate principal amount of CCWH Senior Notes during December 2012 that reduced the weighted average cost of debt.
+Cash provided by operating activities in 2013 was \$414.6 million compared to \$355.1 million of cash used in 2012.
+Our consolidated net loss included \$385.7 million of non-cash items in 2013.
+Our consolidated net loss in 2012 included \$481.0 million of non-cash items.
+Non-cash items affecting our net loss include depreciation and amortization, deferred taxes, provision for doubtful accounts, share-based compensation, gain on disposal of operating assets, amortization of deferred financing charges and note discounts, net and other reconciling items, net as presented on the face of the consolidated statement of cash flows.
+Cash paid for interest was \$34.5 million lower in 2013 compared to the prior year due to the repurchase of the \$2,500.0 million aggregate principal amount of Existing CCWH Senior Notes using the proceeds from the issuance of the \$2,725.0 million aggregate principal amount of CCWH Senior Notes during December 2012 that reduced the weighted average cost of debt.